There is a test that is rarely talked about.

 Then, in times of calm, they drifted away again.

 God allowed moments of shaking, not to destroy them, but to confront them.
-Because even though they were inconsistent, He never stopped being faithful.

 This reality does not belong only to the past.

 Jesus explained this through the parable of the seeds.
-Not every seed falls on good soil.
-Some grow quickly, but they have no roots.

 True faith is not revealed only when prayers rise during crisis.